 - Medium-performing (40%): Tend to have moderate revenue contribution and adoption of best practices

 - Low-performing (23%): Tend to have low revenue contribution and adoption of best practices

 High-performing ecosystems generate significantly more value for their organizations compared to low-performing ecosystems.
-On average, high-performing ecosystems generate 1.5 times more cost reduction and incremental revenue growth, compared to low-performing ecosystems.
+On average, high-performing ecosystems drive 1.5 times the cost reduction, contribute 1.5 times more to annual revenue, and achieve 2.1 times the incremental revenue growth of low performing ecosystems.
 This advantage is true across most sectors, with some – such as technology – showing even larger gaps.

 Companies with high-performing ecosystems also tend to outperform.
 In fiscal year 2020, companies with high-performing ecosystems had higher average revenue growth (7.8% for higher-performing vs. 5.4% for low-performing) and net profit margin (10.6% for high-performing vs. 8.1% for low-performing).

 Leaders of high-performing ecosystems are more likely to report advantages of ecosystems over traditional approaches in three key areas:

 - Growth: Ecosystems drive growth through new joint propositions and access to new geographies, while helping deliver at lower cost reduction

 - R&D: Ecosystems provide access to the right assets, talent and expertise which contributes to a higher likelihood of R&D success